vendia/blog/pages/industry-financial-services.md

           Saved, on average, in Year One alone, when operating on the Vendia Share platform
         wrapTheColumnInACard: false
     intro:
       text: Take manual interventions out of the mix.
-Instead, own an automated single source of truth that instantly, accurately reconciles data from inside and outside your four walls — no matter how many (or messy) your partner systems, clouds, companies, or inputs.
+Instead, instantly, accurately reconcile data from inside and outside your four walls — no matter how many (or messy) your partner systems, clouds, companies, or inputs.
       title: Operate with a golden record everyone can trust
   - type: Carousel
     slides: